Is it wise to get a rescue dog from abroad?

 It’s not just puppies who are brought into the UK, adult dogs are also ‘rescued’ from their lives as free-ranging dogs.
 This is often seen as giving them a wonderful opportunity to have a new, privileged life as a pet dog.
 Good intentions can still be selfish though.
 What if these dogs would prefer to be left where they are?
 What if life in a UK household is even more stressful?

-Take a dog who has spent 3 years living free-range in a Romanian town, they have learnt how to survive, and they have choice over where they sleep and who they interact with.
+Take a dog who has spent 3 years living free-range, they have learnt how to survive, and they have choice over where they sleep and who they interact with.
 Place this dog into a household in a UK town, they are now restricted by four walls, they suddenly live with humans, and possibly other dogs, they can’t choose when they leave the house, they can’t escape all the unfamiliar sights and sounds, and all their social interactions have completely changed.

 This places stress on the dog from all sides.
-They simply aren’t designed to adapt to such a significant change to their life.
+They aren’t designed to adapt quickly to such a significant change to their life.

 Common behavioural impacts of this can include a dog withdrawing from the household, choosing to hide away, avoiding interactions, showing aggression, and fearful behaviours.
 In addition, a dog may find the whole ‘living in a house’ concept overwhelming, every sound is new and there is no escape.
 These dogs may spend more time in the garden or hiding away where they feel safer.